The application is now closed. applications for the 2025-27 academic fellowship will be accepted beginning in spring 2024.

-The Academic Fellowship in Law and Political Economy is a two-year, residential postdoctoral program specifically designed to identify, cultivate, and promote promising scholars early in their careers with a primary interest in law and political economy.
-The program is open to holders of a JD or SJD from a law school in the United States who seek to focus on LPE as a theoretical and a pedagogical approach, or on programmatic efforts aimed at transformation of areas critical to American law and political economy, such as labor, racial capitalism, economic regulation, monetary design and finance, mass incarceration or other dimensions of criminal enforcement, voting rights, and technology.
+The Academic Fellowship in Law and Political Economy is a two-year, residential postdoctoral program specifically designed to identify, cultivate, and promote promising early-career scholars with a primary interest in law and political economy.
+The program is open to holders of a JD or SJD from a law school in the United States who seek to focus on LPE as a theoretical and pedagogical approach, or on programmatic efforts aimed at transformation of areas critical to American law and political economy, such as labor, racial capitalism, economic regulation, monetary design and finance, mass incarceration or other dimensions of criminal enforcement, voting rights, and technology.

 A showing that one is in the process of publishing, or has an advanced draft likely to be completed for publication early in their first year of fellowship and can dedicate significant time to preparation of a second major article to be used as their job talk paper, is an advantage.